What Is a Neuroma?

 - You have tried injection therapy

-- None of the non-surgical therapies have successfully treated your neuroma
+- None of these non-surgical therapies successfully treated your neuroma

 - Your neuroma interferes with daily activities

 In our experience, less than 2% of our neuroma patients require surgical treatment of the neuroma and the majority can be treated by the alternate means discussed above.